Reducing the instability of an optical lattice clock using multiple atomic ensembles: Discussion and outlook

 \section{Discussion and outlook}

-While the multiple ensemble schemes employed in this work improve the Ramsey interrogation time and reduce the clock instability, they will also contribute additional systematic shifts that could impact the achievable clock accuracy.
-Examples of potential effects include Zeeman shifts arising from the magnetic field gradient applied to generate the $\pi/2$ phase shift for quadrature Ramsey spectroscopy, probe shifts from the off-resonant clock pulses in the 4 ensemble phase estimation approach, and the servo error associated with the quadrature Ramsey decoder.
-Although a full systematic evaluation is beyond the scope of this work, we expect that none of these effects would significantly degrade achievable clock accuracy.
-Estimates of the magnitude of the associated systematics and potential mitigation strategies are discussed in Appendix G.

 We note that all the instabilities and Allan deviations quoted in this work are the instabilities extracted from the self-comparisons, and that the actual single clock instabilities are expected to be at least a factor of $2$ lower due to the product of the factor of $\sqrt{2}$ from comparing two clocks and the factor of $\sqrt{2}$ from the doubling in cycle time for each clock due to the interleaved nature of the self-comparison.
-While the instabilities demonstrated here are not competitive with the best optical lattice clocks demonstrated to date~\cite{Oelker_ClockStability_2019}, this is primarily due to the relatively short coherence time of our LO ($100$~ms), which is compounded by the need for a self-comparison as we do not have another independent clock to compare with, resulting in very low duty-cycles ($<2$~\%).
-These factors are not fundamental, and we anticipate that our multiple ensemble techniques can be extended to other existing Sr optical lattice clocks in a straight forward fashion and that similar reductions in clock instability would be expected.
+While the instabilities demonstrated here are not competitive with the state-of-the-art optical lattice clocks to date~\cite{mcgrew_atomic_2018,bothwell_jila_2019,Oelker_ClockStability_2019,PTB_transportable_2017,takamoto_test_2020}, this is primarily due to the relatively short coherence time of our LO ($100$~ms), which is compounded by the need for a self-comparison as we do not have another independent clock to compare with, resulting in very low duty-cycles ($<2$\%).
+These factors are not fundamental, and we anticipate that our multiple-ensemble techniques can be extended to other existing state-of-the-art Sr optical lattice clocks~\cite{PTB_transportable_2017,Oelker_ClockStability_2019,takamoto_test_2020} in a straightforward fashion and that similar reductions in clock instability would be expected.